hornc/maddock/output/output.md

 The disposable but not so delightful **advertising sales agent**, Y______, starts talking about their interest in storied psycho-geography.
 A patron guffaws hysterically.
 Nearby an ox makes its presence felt .
 The caring-cum-callous-cum-unsophisticated **insurance underwriter**, H____ begins talking about a past relationship with a Duke of Lubsko
 , which ended frantically.
-A bystander looks dissaproving.
+A bystander looks disapproving.
 The young yet old-fashioned **parts salesperson**, D________ begins talking about a past relationship with a warrior of Krosno Odrzańskie
 , which ended honestly.
-A bystander by the architecturally interesting architecturally interesting corner by the landing looks dissaproving.
+A bystander by the architecturally interesting architecturally interesting corner by the landing looks disapproving.
 The wounded jaded but not so wonderful **chemical plant operator**, H______, starts talking about their interest in eradicated psycho-geography. .